Hussain-7/IntelliPDF/docs/project_summary_final.md

-The project documentation has been successfully updated based on the recent changes in the `.github/workflows/auto-docs.yml` file.
-If you need further assistance or have additional updates, feel free to ask!
+No updates are needed for the project documentation, as there were no changes detected in the last commit.